 Lyophilized from sterile 20mM Tris, 150mM NaCl, 0.1mM DTT, 10% glycerol, pH 7.5 Please contact us for any concerns or special requirements.
 Normally 5 % - 8 % trehalose, mannitol and 0.01% Tween80 are added as protectants before lyophilization.
-Specific concentrations are included in the hardcopy of COA.

 Samples are stable for up to twelve months from date of receipt at -20℃ to -80℃ Store it under sterile conditions at -20℃ to -80℃.
 It is recommended that the protein be aliquoted for optimal storage.
 Avoid repeated freeze-thaw cycles.

 A hardcopy of COA with reconstitution instruction is sent along with the products.
 Please refer to it for detailed information.

 14-3-3 beta / YWHAB is a member of the 14-3-3 proteins family.
 14-3-3 proteins are a group of highly conserved proteins that are involved in many vital cellular processes such as metabolism, protein trafficking, signal transduction, apoptosis and cell cycle regulation.
 14-3-3 proteins are mainly localized in the synapses and neuronal cytoplasm, and seven isoforms have been identified in mammals.
 This family of proteins was initially identified as adaptor proteins which bind to phosphoserine-containing motifs.
 Binding motifs and potential functions of 14-3-3 proteins are now recognized to have a wide range of functional relevance.
-14-3-3 beta / YWHAB is found in both plants and mammals, and this protein is 100% identical to the mouse ortholog.
+14-3-3 beta / YWHAB is found in both plants and mammals, and this protein is 1% identical to the mouse ortholog.
 14-3-3 beta / YWHAB interacts with CDC25 phosphatases, RAF1 and IRS1 proteins, suggesting its role in diverse biochemical activities related to signal transduction, such as cell division and regulation of insulin sensitivity.
 14-3-3 beta / YWHAB has also been implicated in the pathogenesis of small cell lung cancer.
 14-3-3 beta / YWHAB binding negatively regulates RSK1 activity to maintain signal specificity and that association/dissociation of the 14-3-3beta-RSK1 complex is likely to be important for mitogen-mediated RSK1 activation.